 You need additional assistance regarding a particular situation.
 You have a suggestion that may improve the School.
 You have a question about school policy.
 You do not know who else to call.

-Concerns
+Concerns/Complaints from Parents/Students

 Formal concerns must be submitted in writing to the Head of School.
-The Head of School will respond in a reasonable time either in writing or by phone.
+The Head of School will respond within 10 working days either in writing or by phone.
 All attempts will be made to work cooperatively with parents to resolve difficulties.
 The following options may occur: